-This year the profit contribution of system sale contracts was considerably lower, caused by a decline in the revenue performance of both Unifiedcomms and GlobeOSS.
-Managed service contracts however, showed steady revenue growth at Unifiedcomms.
-With the performance of our businesses being maintained if not improved further in 2021, we are optimistic of further extending our dividend payout track record - to at minimum, maintain the dividend per share that was paid to all shareholders last year.
+This year the contribution of system sale contracts was considerably higher, arising from growth in revenue performance of both Unifiedcomms and GlobeOSS.
+Managed service contracts showed steady revenue growth at Unifiedcomms.
+With the performance of our businesses being maintained if not improved further in 2022, we are optimistic of our being able to also further extend our dividend payout track record - to at minimum, maintain the dividend per share that was paid to all shareholders last year.